Charlotte & her Henley kitchen

 This period property, set within the grounds of a Cheltenham estate, is large in every way.
-From the square footage of the house itself and the seven acres of land that surround it (where you’ll find the family’s four alpacas – Cloud, Muffin, Pablo and Larry), to the scale of the rooms and the family of eight who live inside its confines.
-Welcome to the home and the Henley kitchen of Charlotte, her husband, Lee, their four boys and, last but not least, their two pet pooches.
+From the square footage of the house itself and the seven acres of land that surround it (where you’ll find the family’s four alpacas – Cloud, Muffin, Pablo and Larry), to the scale of the rooms and the family of eight who live inside.
+Welcome to the home and the Henley kitchen of Charlotte, her husband, Lee, their four boys and two dogs.

-Before Charlotte and her family even moved into their new Cheltenham home, renovation work had long begun, with a team of 30 or so people refurbishing every room over three months.
+Before Charlotte, Lee, and their family even moved into their new Cheltenham home, renovation work had long begun, with a team of thirty or so people refurbishing every room over three months.
 The kitchen was a part that Charlotte had been imagining for some time, with a picture of a Neptune kitchen in a magazine that really sparked her imagination.

 What could you now not live without?

-“My two ovens that are integrated into the island, and the amazing extractor fan that I saw on the Limehouse kitchen that disappears into the worktop.
-It’s incredible!”
+'The two ovens that are integrated into the island, and the amazing extractor fan that we saw on the Limehouse kitchen that disappears into the worktop.
+It’s incredible!'